GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### By June 1949 people had begun to realize that it was not so easy to get programs right as at one time appeared.
+> ### Most programming languages contain good parts and bad parts.
+I discovered that I could be better programmer by using only the good parts and avoiding the bad parts.
 >
-> ~ *Maurice Wilkes*
+> ~ *Douglas Crockford*

 ---
 ## 🏎 Quick Facts